-artnet AG: artnet announces NFT sale for autumn season, strong sales on artnet Auctions and artnet News

-DGAP-News artnet AG: artnet announces NFT sale for autumn season, strong sales on artnet Auctions and artnet News
+artnet AG: artnet Announces NFT Sale for Autumn Season, Strong Sales on artnet Auctions and artnet News

+- Non-Fungible Token (NFT) sale will be launched this fall with an exceptional advisory board- 20% increase in the value of transactions sold on artnet Auctions compared to the previous year- Sales increases by 94% for artnet News in AugustBERLIN, …

+- Non-Fungible Token (NFT) sale will be launched this fall with an exceptional advisory board- 20% increase in the value of transactions sold on artnet Auctions compared to the previous year- Sales increases by 94% for artnet News in AugustBERLIN, …

 - Non-Fungible Token (NFT) sale will be launched this fall with an exceptional advisory board

-Note: Correction: In a corporate news publication dated September 29, 2021, it was stated that Erick Calderon was a member of artnet's NFT advisory board.
-This is not the case, however, the respective passage has been adjusted.